Germany: Green Party holds convention on coalition talks | DW | 17.10.2021

 The would-be alliance is described as the "traffic light" coalition — the colors of the three parties' logos.

-The SPD is currently in a grand coalition with Chancellor Angela Merkel's conservative bloc but says it would prefer a new alliance with the Greens and FDP, rather than maintain the status quo.
+The SPD is currently in a grand coalition with Chancellor Angela Merkel's conservative bloc, but has said it would prefer a new alliance with the Greens and FDP, rather than maintain the status quo.

 Merkel decided not to run for chancellor again after 16 years in power.